 Obviously, we had selected option C. It just proves that being the last is not bad. 😀

-We did some google searches and visited some instagram feed of our friends to get some ideas and places to have on our list.
-We had about 4 places in our list.
+After some google searches and visiting some instagram feed of our friends to get some ideas and places, we had about 4 places in our list.
 We ended up choosing Cagbalete Island at Mauban, Quezon as it is not that far from Manila and also, the island seems to have a unique personality.

 Looking Back: Cagbalete Island

-A few years ago, Cagabalete is known to be one of the unspoiled island here in the Philippines that does not only offer white sand coastline but the quietness and a mere attachment to nature.
+A few years ago, Cagabalete is known to be one of the unspoiled island here in the Philippines that does not only offer white sand with an extended shore during low tide but the quietness and a mere attachment to nature.
 However, the eastern part of the island has been so known, that it now has a number of resorts offering accommodations.
 These resorts are being patronize by many tourists even after the summer season.

-It is a bit hard to think that once, Cagbalete, a closed and private property, has turned into a known summer destination for nature lovers and adventure seekers.
+Cagbalete has really turned into a known summer destination for nature lovers and adventure seekers.
 Most of the resorts in the island are being managed by the relatives and family members of the owner of the private property.
-It seems to be a corporation to me.
+It seems to be a corporation to us.
 Haha.